Board of Directors

 R. Paul Hogan

 Paul Hogan brings 30 plus years of experience as a partner at PricewaterhouseCoopers where he served a diverse portfolio of clients, including companies in finance (banks), technology, broadcasting, entertainment, energy, mining, real estate, manufacturing, the non-profit sector and government.
-He is a Fellow Chartered Professional Accountant (FCPA, FCA) a Certified Information Systems Auditor (CISA), and a Certified Public Accountant, Illinois.
+He is a Fellow Chartered Professional Accountant (FCPA, FCA) and was formerly a Certified Information Systems Auditor (CISA) and a Certified Public Accountant, Illinois.
 Paul has a Bachelor of Commerce degree and an MBA, and has also completed the Institute of Corporate Directors course.
 He specializes in synthesizing data, seeing the big picture and understanding future business directions, with particular skills in the areas of strategic thinking, human resources matters, risk management financial analysis and projections, customer satisfaction, internal controls and computer risks and controls.

 Paul has served the boards of various charities including the United Way, Plan International Canada, World of Science and the Guelph Bible Conference Grounds.
 Over the years, he has provided governance and strategic planning expertise to many church-related institutions and is currently the Board Chair for Youth for Christ GTA.
 Paul and his wife Patricia live in Ajax, Ontario.